 Trish Saemann, the founder of True North, underscores this point, saying, "When you focus your energy on targeting a narrower audience, your message can be more customized.
 Customized messages are the ones that get the real engagement, and when that happens, there is a higher chance they will trust you to understand their needs.
 They will know you are a good fit for them."

-In 2022, we predict sales teams will continue "niche-ing down" to appeal to specialized markets and reaping the benefits of a smaller — but more engaged — audience.
+In 2024, I predict we’ll see sales teams continue to "niche-ing down" to appeal to specialized markets and reap the benefits of a smaller — but more engaged — audience.

 According to Dan Tyre, it involves "Having a solid sales rep employee persona, quality and quick recruiting process, and [a] supportive sales environment."

-While there are many ways to build a high-performing sales team, it should never fall to the bottom of the priority list.
+Building a high-performing sales team should never fall to the bottom of the priority list.
 After all, how much a salesperson sells, how productive they are, and how long they stay at a company are all influenced by sales culture.

 And it's one thing to establish a sales culture — it's another to ensure that you sustain those values as you scale and grow.
 By keeping culture top of mind, you can recruit great reps, promote healthy competition and collaboration, and drive results.